It is the tax season once again. For working adults in Singapore, it is a time to do our part to contribute to national revenues.

 # 5 What’s Next?

-You’re done with filing your taxes for 2017!
-Give yourself a pat on the back.
+You’re done with filing your taxes for the Year of Assessment 2019.

 As soon as you receive your NOA, check it carefully and if there are any discrepancies, you should file an objection with IRAS within 30 days from the date on your NOA.

-If everything is in order, you can pay your tax bill for 2017 by a variety of methods, including:
+If everything is in order, you can pay your tax bill by a variety of methods, including:

 – One-time or 12-month interest-free GIRO deductions